 District Partner 1999-2001; 2004-2008; 2009-2010; 2013-2014; 2015-2016; 2016-2017

-ERS has been partnering with Boston Public Schools (BPS) for over a decade, in projects covering professional development (PD) spending, comprehensive resource mapping and analysis, turnaround school strategy, the role of autonomy across schools, and advising the incoming Superintendent on his first 100 day plan.
+ERS has been partnering with Boston Public Schools (BPS) for over a decade, in projects covering professional development (PD) spending, comprehensive resource mapping and analysis, turnaround school strategy, the role of autonomy across schools, and advising the incoming superintendent on his first 100 day plan.
+See how BPS is addressing what we call the "triple squeeze"—a set of challenges they inherited and that require sustained, strategic action and political will to address.

 "ERS’s level of empathy, respect, and understanding of a school district’s complexities lead to a more productive outcome."